 No option to add additional coverage at renewal

 Old Republic Home Warranty has been in business since 1974 and is headquartered in San Ramon, California.
-The company offers home warranty coverage to homeowners and real estate professionals in 25 states:
+The company offers home warranty coverage to homeowners and real estate professionals in 27 states and Washington, D.C.:

 - New Mexico

 Old Republic offers four plans: Essential, Standard, Ultimate, and Platinum.
 Essential is the most basic plan with the least options and Platinum is the most comprehensive coverage plan available.
 Optional coverage is available at an additional fee and not all plans and coverage options are available in every state.

 **Optional coverages that can be purchased for an additional fee include: Pre-season HVAC Tune-up; Swimming Pool/Spa Equipment; Ornamental Fountain; Limited Roof Leak Repair; Outdoor Kitchen; Additional Refrigeration Units; Water Softener/Reverse Osmosis/Water Filtration System; Well Pump; Booster Pump; Enhanced Slab Leak Limit/External Plumbing; and Septic Tank Pumping/Septic System/Sewage; Ejector Pump.

 Old Republic’s CRES plans are for home sellers and home buyers.
 Coverage is effective upon close of the sale.
 Optional coverage is available for an additional fee and not all plans and coverage options are available in every state.